Akaban/www/content/consulting.md

 I am a Software Engineer and Data Scientist with experience working in a now unicorn company.
 I am working right now on projects that I am monetizing as a Indie Hacker and I'm now available for consulting work.

 I have experience working on a plethora of technologies, for example I'm completely fluent in Networks, Docker, Linux, Python, Machine Learning, Data Analytics and Javascript.
-I am as well very keen on business, as a Data Scientist at [ManOMano](https://www.manomano.fr) I had the responsibility to identify myself the best next leverage for the company.
+I am as well very keen on business, as a Data Scientist at [ManoMano](https://www.manomano.fr) I had the responsibility to identify myself the best next leverage for the company, by finding and executing the good project we coud yield millions for the company.

 This means that I'm able to talk directly with the stakeholders working directly on business problematics, come up with a pragmatic solution and solve it along with the business stake holders.
 I am open-minded and like to think out of the box, I am 100% independant on any developpment/technological task I could be given.